Review of Authority Required Pharmaceutical Benefits Scheme Listings

 Antibiotics Roundtable

-Through the Review, the Department identified a number of unique factors relating to antibiotics listings on the PBS.
-These include managing risks to the community associated with antibiotic use and antimicrobial resistance, and compatibility of antibiotic listings with accepted treatment guidelines.
+Through the Review, the Department identified several unique factors relating to antibiotics listings on the PBS.
+These included managing risks to the community associated with antibiotic use and antimicrobial resistance, and the compatibility of antibiotic PBS listings with accepted treatment guidelines.
 While antibiotics are not generally Authority Required medicines, the issues of regulatory burden and quality use of medicines could not be adequately addressed without reviewing the current PBS listings for all antibiotics under a quality use of medicines framework.

 The Department held an Antibiotics Roundtable meeting in Canberra on Monday, 18 May 2015, to assist the PBAC to form recommendations to the Minister on the PBS listings for antibiotics.
 The Roundtable brought together health professionals, researchers, consumer groups, industry and government to seek ways to reduce regulatory burden on health professionals, improve patient care, and to continue to manage the risk of antimicrobial resistance.